SYK-08/nuttx/README.md

     Build Setup->Windows Build Environment->Cygwin
     System Type->Toolchain Selection->CodeSourcery GNU Toolchain under Windows

-In Windows 7 it may be required to open the Cygwin shell as Administrator ("Run As" option, right button) you find errors like "Permission denied".
+In Windows 7 it may be required to open the Cygwin shell as an Administrator ("Run As" option, right button) you find errors like "Permission denied".

 ## Recovering from Bad Configurations